 On an ongoing basis, we evaluate our estimates and judgments for all assets and liabilities, including those related to the fair value of stock options for determination of the stock-based compensation expense.
-The amount of stock based compensation has been a significant expense over the years ended December 31, 2021 and 2020.
+The amount of stock based compensation has been a significant expense over the years ended December 31, 2022 and 2021.
 The assumptions that go into the Black-Scholes calculation are the major driver of the calculation of the fair value of the stock options at the date of grant.
 The major assumption of volatility is based upon historical data, and the majority of the other assumptions used in the Black Scholes computation is based upon the terms of the specific stock option grant.
+Fair values of derivative instruments are provided to the company by outside consultants.